BRutan/MerlinPlotting/README.md

 # MerlinPlotting
 Python application that plots forward rate curves generated from daily interpolated discount factors for manual checking purposes.

-Application uses Python 2.7.
+Application requires Python 2.7 to use the PyQTGraph, a considerably faster and lower overhead version.

 Libraries Used: